-Governmental activities had (138%) of total net position (deficit) as unrestricted.
+Governmental activities had (150%) of total net position (deficit) as unrestricted.
 This is the largest component of the District's net position.
 The Board of Directors and Administration have judiciously followed their capital project's strategy to meet their timeline for investments in capital assets.
-Business-type activities had an unrestricted net deficit of (106%).
+Business-type activities had (150%) of total net position (deficit) as unrestricted.